Shopping in the Caucasus: Great Souvenirs from Armenia and Georgia

 Kitchen Things and small bits and pieces

-Another favourite souvenir, provided I can find good use for them!
-Here is a little spice mill and jar I picked up at Vernissage Market in Yerevan, but you can find them all over the country – as well as in Turkey.
-UNdoubtedly mass produced, but the grinder works well.
-I use it for spices I use less often.
-The little metal jar can be stood on its lid and used as an incense burner.
+I started off with a little spice mill and jar I picked up at Vernissage Market in Yerevan.
+Actually, you can find these all over the country – as well as in Turkey.
+Undoubtedly mass produced, but the grinder works well.
+Despite relatively little use, it started to rust and gave off an unleasant smell after a while.

 So here at Vernissage Market in Yerevan, you see the whole lot of typical kitchen implements that might suit as a souvenir: Spice grinders, trivets, incense burners and a huge selection of coffee brewing pots, called jazzve in Armenian.

 Here is mine – also bought at Vernissage Market.
+It works well, Nothing peeled or broken off yet.

-And going off to Georgia, a earthenware pot for cooking ans serving a traditional bean stew called lobio.
+And going off to Georgia, a earthenware pot for cooking and serving a traditional bean stew called lobio.
 The pot is indestructible and cost less than 2 Euro in a small shop in Tbilisi, somewhere in a pedestrian passage in central Tbilisi.
 They have these really great small shops with a wide range of goods – mostly mobile phone accessories, clothes, cookware, flowers.

 Antiques, Kitsch and Soviet Memorabilia